inoxlang/inox/docs/features/permissions.md

 # Permissions

-Permissions represents a type of action a script is allowed (or forbidden) to do.
+Permissions represent a type of action a script is allowed (or forbidden) to do.
 There are several kinds of permissions:\
 - read
 - write